HIST 3908B: Creating History – Writing Historical Fiction

-HIST3908 Creating History is a writing course focused on two popular forms of historical writing – historical fiction and narrative history.
+HIST3908 Creating History is a writing course focused on a popular and often-undervalued form of historical writing – historical fiction.
 In this workshop-oriented course, we will explore the advantages and disadvantages, promise and pitfalls of writing history for a popular audience at a practical level with each student creating their own work in one of the two genres.

-The major project is a 25-page piece of original historical fiction OR historical narrative.
+The major project is a 25-page piece of original historical fiction.
 Each class will involve a practical component directed to the development and completion of your piece of fiction or narrative.
 Although we will read some examples of historical fiction/narrative, the emphasis of this course will be the writing of individual projects.

-In lecture and discussion segments we will examine the elements of writing historical fiction and popular narrative, including the fundamentals of research, plotting, character development, and story structure, and classes will involve an opportunity to apply these aspects.
-We will consider examples of both genres to identify those components which lead to “good” or “bad” fiction and narrative, compelling reads or “junk.”
+In readings and discussion segments we will examine the elements of writing historical fiction and popular narrative, including the fundamentals of research, plotting, character development, and story structure, and course assignments will involve an opportunity to apply these aspects.
+We will work to identify those components which lead to “good” or “bad” fiction and narrative, compelling reads or “junk.”

 Topping bestseller lists of both fiction and non-fiction, the writing of history for a popular audience has wide circulation.
-HIST3908 aims to help students apply skills developed and subject knowledge acquired in the study of History to these alternate forms of historical writing.
+HIST3908 aims to help students apply skills developed and subject knowledge acquired in the study of History to this alternate form of historical writing.

-- Participation in discussion in a way that reflects understanding of required readings
+- Participation in weekly discussion segments in a way that demonstrates knowledge and understanding of required readings.

-- Production of a 25-page original work of historical fiction OR narrative popular history
+- Production of a 25-page original work of historical fiction, PLUS Commentary on Sources PLUS Bibliography

-- A written peer review of the final project of another student
+- A written (3 page) review of the final project of another student